zopefoundation/transaction/docs/index.rst

 an application wants to use the transaction machinery, it gets the current transaction from the transaction manager before starting any operations

-The default transaction manager for the transaction package is thread aware.
-Each thread is associated with a unique transaction.
+The default transaction manager, `transaction.manager`, is thread local.
+You use it as a global variable, but every thread has it's own copy. [#wrapped]_

 Application developers will most likely never need to create their own transaction managers.